roytang/blog/content/notes/2020/10/1319794495395745793/index.md

 This is the perfect time to get into Eternal - you can try any deck you want, you've got a high-stakes tournament to play in, and there are lots of resources in the article for decklists, strategy guides, and more.
 I'm really hype about this, and would love to see what you think!

 {{% /quoted %}}

+[@EternalCardGame](https://twitter.com/EternalCardGame/) should I have gotten some kind of token from these prize chests?
+How can I verify that I'm qualified for the LCQ?